Q: How many people go on a trip? Where are they from? How old are they?

 Yes, trained bakers are in high demand.
 Just keep in mind that you’ll probably have to be flexible when it comes to your responsibilities.

 Q: I’m not a professional cook but I’m totally into this project and work in the industry in some capacity, can I sign up?

 By all means, contact us and state your case.
 We are always looking for people with aligned interests and varied strengths such as nutritionists, wellness coaches, journalists, etc.

 Q: I’m just a really good home cook, can I apply?

 While some of our favorite food is made at home, at this point our trips are designed with the professionally trained cook in mind.
 However, we are working on way to build a culinary voluntourism trip for all.
 Stay tuned!
-And if interested, reach out to us at firstname.lastname@example.org
+If you are interested, reach out to us at email@example.com

 Q: Do you have any discounts with travel providers so I can get a deal on my airfare?

 Q: Should I bring my knives?
 Whites?
 Chef shoes?
 Toque?

 An “essential” set of knives is mandatory, three aprons, a chef’s jacket, chef’s shoes, side towels and something to cover your head (think baseball cap as opposed to toque).
 A more detailed packing list is created for for each trip and is sent to the selected participants.